Maine State Beekeepers Association

 January:

-This is a slow month for the bees.
-Late in the month, some queens may start to lay eggs.
+This is a slow month for bees.
+Some queens may start to lay eggs near the end.
+As a

-As a result, the hive will consume food faster than in January.
-Check wintering colonies for honey reserves by hefting the hive or peeking in on a warm day with no wind.
-Feed reserved honey frames (warm to room temperature before adding), sugar candy, or dry sugar if needed.
+(warm to room temperature before adding), sugar candy, or dry sugar if needed.
 Continue checking entrances for blockages of bees and/or snow.

 available so monitoring food reserves is critical.
-It is not uncommon for a hive to make it through the hardest part of winter only to starve in March.
+It is not uncommon for a hive to make it through the hardest part of winter only to starve in March or April.
 If honey reserves are low, feed candy or dry sugar.
+Colonies that consume feed should be monitored carefully and fed as needed.
+Pollen substitute may be fed to strong colonies with plenty of honey stores in mid-March.
+Set up equipment for new packages/nucs.
+Clean smokers and repair/build hive boxes.
+Install electric fencing if there is bear activity in your area.

 May:

-Brood rearing is in full force and populations inside the hive will build up quickly.
-Most of your time this month will be spent managing for population buildup and swarm prevention.
-Reverse brood chambers if necessary and inspect the brood pattern.
-Check the queen’s performance and for symptoms of brood disease.
-Re-queen any hives with failing or poor performing queens.
 Divide colonies at fruit tree bloom to recoup winter loss, increase apiary size, and for swarm control.
-If you did not get to it in April, sample colonies for Varroa mites using sugar or alcohol roll and if Varroa are detected above threshold, apply mite treatments.
+If you did not get to it in April, sample colonies for Varroa mites using sugar or alcohol roll and apply mite treatments if Varroa are detected above threshold.
 Inspect new package bee colonies for health and queen condition.
 Manipulate frames if necessary to aid in comb construction and continue feeding nucs and package bees until they have drawn out the comb in their brood chambers.
-Manage new hives for population buildup and swarm prevention.

 June: